 Student must have and maintain a minimum GPA of 2.75 on a 4.0 scale.

-If the student is a current Cincinnati Children's employee, he/she must NOT be eligible for benefits under the Medical Center's Tuition Reimbursement policy.
+If the student is a current Cincinnati Children’s employee and is eligible for benefits under the organization’s Tuition Assistance Program, s/he is eligible to apply for the scholarship.

 The award is a maximum of $2,750 per year.
 Funds are prorated for part-time enrollment status.
 Maximum time is extended for part-time study.
 Funds are sent directly to recipients’ schools to be used for tuition and fees only, not for living expenses.